dkress59/wordpress-api-client/usage/helper-methods.md

 # Helper Methods

-The WpApiClient class uses three utility types and four helper methods:

-- WPCreate
-- EndpointCreate
-- EndpointUpdate
-- createEndpointGet
-- createEndpointPost
-- createEndpointCustomGet
-- createEndpointCustomPost
-- defaultEndpoints (ToDo: Docs)
-- addPostType (ToDo: Docs)

-To understand `.createEndpointGet()` and `.createEndpointPost()`, one needs to know a few things about the WordPress API itself: To retreive a list of posts, one needs to GET-request the route `/posts`.
+To understand `.createEndpointGet()` and `.createEndpointPost()`, one needs to know a few things about the WordPress API itself: To retrieve a list of posts, one needs to GET-request the route `/posts`.
 For a specific post the route that needs to be requested `/posts/{id}`.
 The same goes for pages; `/pages`, `/pages/{id}`.

 To update a specific post or page, a POST request must be sent to `/posts{id}` or `/pages/{id}`, for a new post/page the POST request goes directly to `/posts`/ `/pages`.
-This schema is valid for all WordPress-built-ins (Posts, Pages, Post- Categories, Post-Tags, Media), and also for all registered [Custom Post Types](https://developer.wordpress.org/reference/functions/register_post_type/ ':crossorgin') and [Custom Taxonomies](https://developer.wordpress.org/reference/functions/register_taxonomy/ ':crossorgin').
+This schema is valid for all WordPress-built-ins (Posts, Pages, Post- Categories, Post-Tags, Media), and also for all registered[Custom Post Types](https://developer.wordpress.org/reference/functions/register_post_type/ ':crossorgin') and [Custom Taxonomies](https://developer.wordpress.org/reference/functions/register_taxonomy/ ':crossorgin').

 For this recurring schema the WpApiClient class (and any sub-class) can use the